 329 STRINGS AND PERCUSSION.
 S odd years.
 Class lessons in string and percussion instruments for the music major concentrating in instrumental music education.
-Staff.
+Not offered 1970-71.

 330 Brasses and woodwinds.
 F even years.
 Class lessons in brass and woodwind instruments for the music major concentrating in instrumental music education.
-Not offered 1969-70.
+Mr. Geerdes.